owlboy/greatpug-public/README.md

 Feel free to use the issues feature of this repository to report bugs or make feature requests relating to The Great Pug.

 ### Change Log
+#### 02/01/18
+* Added a delightful paining above the fireplace.
+It was painted by [Dicidius](https://twitter.com/Dicidius).
+Thanks Dicidius!
+* A matching sword is on display
+* New shelf along back wall in The Roost
+* Telephone ring volume lowered a bit
+* Calendar Updated

 #### 01/05/18 (268)
 * Added security coliders to prevent trolling from outside the map.
 * SDK Bump